RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 > **NOTE**: All pods shown from this command should be in the `Running` state.
 You will have many different types, the above snippet is just an example of the output at one point in time, you may have more or less at any one point.
 Below we discuss some of the pod types and what they do.

-You may check by filtering with grep the 'Running' ones and then counting the lines:
+You may check by using grep to do inverse-filtering for any 'Running' pods:

 ```execute-1
 oc get pods -n openshift-cnv | grep -v Running